 When the internet speed gets the 5G boost, the smart city will be able to keep a watch on each of the vehicles on the road.
 It will be able to guide the car so that it does not get into traffic congestion.

-Instead, it’s offered a route that has the least traffic obstructions.
+Instead, it offered a route that had the least traffic obstructions.
 The technology is already in operation in the form of GPS.
-But it is expected to improve and become much smoother and reliable.
-IoT has a vital role in providing smooth and speeds bump-free traffic.
+But it is expected to improve and become much smoother and more reliable.
+IoT has a vital role in providing smooth and speed bump-free traffic.